Getting a Green Card Through Marriage to a U.S. Citizen

 Do not leave the United States until you receive your green card.
 If you feel you must leave the country prior to your green card being issued then you may apply for advance parole in order to leave.
 However, do not apply for advance parole if you have been in the United States illegally for 180 days or more as you may not be able to return for 3-10 years.
 (You should speak to an immigration attorney prior to leaving the United States.)
 Also, as an added wrinkle, just because USCIS grants you advance parole does not mean that they will actually allow you to re-enter the United States.
 You need to be very careful in this area.

 This article is informational in nature and is not intended as legal advice.
-Laws can and do change.
+Laws, required paperwork and timelines can and do change.
 You should always consult with an immigration attorney prior to filing any documents with USCIS.
 Attorney Gruner is a Sacramento Immigration Attorney .
 He would be happy to talk to you Free of charge, about your case.
 He may be reached at 916-760-7270 or 888-801-6558

 Rate our Service